 Tooth Extraction Somerville, MA

-Check out what others are saying about our tooth extraction services on Yelp: Tooth Extraction Somerville
+Check out what others are saying about our dental services on Yelp: Tooth Extraction in Somerville, MA

 Questions Answered on This Page

 People Also Ask

 Tooth extraction is generally a safe procedure.
 Additionally, our team will not recommend a treatment unless the benefits outweigh the risks.
 However, it is still important to be aware of potential complications.
 Typically, after a tooth extraction, a blood clot will form in the socket left behind.
 However, when this blood clot does not form or is prematurely dislodged, then the bone inside the socket may be exposed.
 This condition is known as "dry socket."

 Symptoms include severe and radiating pain, visible bone, bad breath, and foul taste.
 We can treat this condition easily by putting a new, sedative dressing over the socket for a few days to allow a new clot to form.
 Additionally, patients should watch out for bleeding that lasts longer than 12 hours, chest pain, cough, nausea, severe fever and chills, shortness of breath, swelling and redness at the surgical site, and vomiting.
 If any of these symptoms occur, call our office immediately.